Anxiety Therapist Chicago, IL for Adults Navigating Breakups and Relationship Patterns

 A Space Where You Can Reconnect With Yourself

 I see you, the anxious people-pleaser juggling too much, feeling drained and unseen.
 You’re the peacemaker and problem-solver, but your needs usually fall to the bottom of your to-do list.
-I am a leading voice in anxiety for people-pleasers, and I say that confidently.

-Therapy with me isn’t about fixing you.
-It’s about helping you slow down, reconnect with your strengths, and rebuild a more compassionate and grounded relationship with yourself.
+Our goal is to help you slow down, reconnect with your strengths, and rebuild a more compassionate and grounded relationship with yourself.

-My goal isn’t for you to stay in therapy forever, but to help you feel more grounded, gain clearer insights into your needs, and feel supported in building healthier relationships with yourself and others.
+The goal isn’t for you to stay in therapy forever, but to help you feel more grounded, gain clearer insights into your needs, and feel supported in building healthier relationships with yourself and others.

 How I Help You Move Forward